mxm/yoka/README.md

 ---------

 All standard configs are defined in configs.py.
-By overriding values, the configs can be modified for a performance test.
+By overriding values, the configs can be modified for a specific performance test.

 Run
 ---